barionleg/Xipho/docs/icecast-2.1.0/config-file.md

 : The name to use for the local mountpoint.
 This is what the mount will be named on the RELAY SERVER.

 relay-shoutcast-metadata
-: If you are relaying a Shoutcast stream, you need to specify this indicator to also relay the metadata (song titles) that is part of the Shoutcast stream (1=enabled, 0=disabled).
+: If you are relaying a Shoutcast stream, you need to specify this indicator to also relay the metadata (song titles) that is part of the Shoutcast stream.
-  `1`: enabled, `2`: disabled
+  `1`: enabled, `0`: disabled

 </article>